JHU-ACEL/ace-lab.github.io/index.markdown

 layout: home
 ---

-Autonomous Control & Exploration (ACE) Lab
+Welcome to the Autonomous Control & Exploration (ACE) Lab at Johns Hopkins University!
+Our lab is focused on computationally efficient algorithms to enable mobile and spacecraft robotic decision making.